MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Task and Dataset

+In this section, we introduce the \emph{\DATASET} dataset that implements the \taskshort~task.
+Among the prior datasets to evaluate various semantic navigation tasks, GOAT-Bench~\citep{khanna2024goat} is the closest to ours (\Cref{tab:dataset_comparison}).
+However, due to the use of a VLM during creation without manual verification, their language goals contain significant errors (see \Cref{sec:dataset_more}).

-\mypara{Episode generation.} We use the high-quality synthetic 3D scenes from HSSD~\cite{khanna2023hssd} to generate our episodes.
-We select goals from the objects available in HSSD.
-For each episode we first draw a random navigable start pose for the agent, then choose an object category that satisfies the following constraints: \begin{inparaenum}[(i)] \item at least one navigable viewpoint lies within 1.5 m of the object; \item the start pose and all three goals are on the same floor; \item every goal is reachable from the start pose; \item each goal is at least 2 m from the start pose; \item the geodesic-to-Euclidean distance ratio from the start pose to each goal exceeds~1, ensuring non-trivial navigation; \item the geodesic distance from the start pose to the first goal is at least 2.5 m. \end{inparaenum} For each goal, we also store `viewpoints' or navigable positions around the goal object, such that navigating near to any of those will be considered successful (see supplementary).
+\mypara{Episode generation.} We use high-quality synthetic 3D scenes from HSSD~\citep{khanna2023hssd}.
+For each episode we draw a random navigable start pose for the agent and choose three goals from the objects in the scene.
+For each goal, we store the \emph{language description}, \emph{linguistic tags} along with the \emph{viewpoints} or navigable positions around the goal (see \Cref{sec:dataset_more} for detail).

-\mypara{Language descriptions.} We convert the ground-truth attributes and support relations available in HSSD into fluent object descriptions with GPT-4~\citep{openai2023gpt4}.
-The model is prompted with a short instruction plus in-context examples~\citep{brown2020language,liu2021makes,wu2023self}: \emph{``You are given a list of attributes for an object.
-Using them, form a coherent description such that a human can find the object in a scene."}

-Each description is then wrapped in a standard navigation template (e.g., \texttt{Find …}, \texttt{Go to …}) to create the final instruction.
-All sentences are manually reviewed and, where needed, edited to correct residual LLM errors.
-Finally, following the procedure of ViGiL3D~\citep{wang2024vigil3d}, we use GPT-4 to tag every instruction with the linguistic features employed in our benchmark—colour, size, material, state, and so on—and release these annotations with the dataset.